JanDotNet/ThinkSharp.Solutions/README.md

 ## Installation

-Download last release: https://github.com/JanDotNet/ThinkSharp.Solutions/releases and install it.
+Download latest release: https://github.com/JanDotNet/ThinkSharp.Solutions/releases and install it.

 Note that ThinkSharp.Solutions is currently only available for Visual Studio 2015.